 - Wait to miscarry naturally

 My doctor strongly advised against waiting to miscarry naturally.
-Some doctors recommend that you wait in case you’re earlier in your pregnancy than you think, but we knew that wasnt my case.
+Some doctors recommend that you wait in case you’re earlier in your pregnancy than you think.

 With a gestational sac measuring 8 ½ weeks and HCG numbers still rising, there was no sign that my body would recognize the loss anytime soon.

-She also pointed out the physical and emotional toll such a decision would take on me.
+My doctor also discouraged waiting because of the physical and emotional toll such a decision would take on me.

 Carrying a nonviable pregnancy can lead to infection and even sepsis, and knowing you’re carrying a nonviable pregnancy is extremely emotionally difficult.

-Despite her urging, I initially wanted to wait to miscarry naturally.
+Despite my doctor’s urging, I initially wanted to wait to miscarry naturally.

 Until I spent that night on a towel on the floor, hovered around a toilet, and fully realized it was all for nothing.